LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 ToString Override
 ---------------------

-All the built-in type can be concatenated into strings with the '+' operators.
+All the built-in types can be concatenated into strings with the '+' operators.
 We would like that behavior with our custom types, too.
 How can the compiler know how to handle types that were *not invented* when the compiler was written?